Department of Radiation Oncology 195 Little Albany Street, New Brunswick, NJ 08901

 Outstanding radiation treatment requires a team approach.
 Each patient is cared for by a team consisting of physician, advanced practice and registered nurses, certified radiation therapist, physicists and dosimetrists.
 Working together, we customize each patient's treatment plan and assure patient safety and comfort.
 From the first time patients enter the department, they are provided with customized treatment information, both verbally and in writing.
 As they progress through treatment, more detailed information on skin care, diet and nutrition, and dealing with potential side effects is reinforced weekly during nursing visits.
 The radiation oncologist, along with the nursing and residency staff see patients throughout their course of radiation therapy.
 Support services are geared toward the individual needs of the patient.

-Located in The Cancer Hospital at Robert Wood Johnson University Hospital, the Department of Radiation Oncology offers 3D Conformal External Beam Radiotherapy, extracranial radiosurgery, gynecologic brachytherapy, Intensity Modulated Radiotherapy (IMRT), prostate brachytherapy, stereotactic radiosurgery, stereotactic radiotherapy, Total Body Irradiation (TBI), image-guided radiation therapy, high dose rate brachytherapy, and tomotherapy.
+Located in The Cancer Hospital at Robert Wood Johnson University Hospital, the Department of Radiation Oncology offers 3D Conformal External Beam Radiotherapy, Extracranial Radiosurgery, Gynecologic Brachytherapy, Intensity Modulated, Radiotherapy (IMRT), Image Guided Radiation Therapy (IGRT) Prostate Brachytherapy, Stereotactic Radiosurgery, Stereotactic Radiotherapy, Proton Therapy, Total Body Irradiation (TBI), Image Guided Radiation Therapy, High dose rate Brachytherapy, and Gamma Knife.

 Click here to visit the department's website.